jamiew/loot-fork/README.md

 3. Then a healthy dose of `npx hardhat` boilerplate (Advanced Example) which is A Pretty Great Way To Write Solidity

-4. But with `scripts/deploy.js` updated to work with `LootFork`

-5. And then this brilliant README
+4. And then this brilliant README

-6. Good luck, we're all counting on you
+5. Good luck, we're all counting on you

 ## Vamanoooooooooooooos